Hamilton Fish: 1871: Treaty of Washington

 During the previous administration of President Andrew Johnson, Secretary of State Seward attempted to resolve the Alabama Claims with the Johnson-Clarendon convention and treaty.
 The Alabama Claims had arisen out of the American Civil War, when Confederate raiding ships built in British ports (most notably the C.S.S.
 Alabama) had sunk a significant number of Union merchant ships.
+Sumner also stated the Civil War would have ended by 1863 if the British weren't complicit in allowing its blockade runners to smuggle hundreds of thousands of weapons through the Union blockade to the Confederacy.
+As such, Sumner demanded that Britain pay $2 billion or simply cede Canada to the United States for the Alabama Claims.

 The Johnson-Clarendon treaty, presented to Congress by President Ulysses S. Grant, was overwhelmingly defeated by the Senate and the claims remained unresolved.
 Anglophobia led by Charles Sumner was at an all-time high when Fish became Secretary of State.
-Sumner had demanded Britain cede Canada to the United States as payment for the Alabama Claims.
 In late 1870, an opportunity arrived to settle the Alabama Claims under Prime Minister William Gladstone.
 Fish, who was determined to improve relations with Britain, along with President Grant and Senate supporters, had Charles Sumner removed by vote from the Senate Foreign Relations Committee, and the door was open for renewed negotiations with Britain.